grinwi/smart_boiler_hassio_addon/README.md

 ![Supports armv7 Architecture][armv7-shield]
 ![Supports i386 Architecture][i386-shield]

-_Example add-on to use as a blueprint for new add-ons._
+_SMART BOILER add-on to use as a blueprint for new add-ons._

 <!--